mrlecko/macgyver_mud/README.md

 **Existing work:** Error handling, confidence thresholds

-**This work:** 5-state protocol system with deterministic responses, validated across multiple domains
+**This work:** 5-state protocol system with deterministic responses; currently heuristic and scheduled for principled updates

-**Result:** Testable robustness claims (falsifiable)
+**Result:** Observable robustness behaviors (falsifiable), with planned re-derivation from the generative model

 ### 3. Integrated Cognitive Architecture
-**Innovation:** Validated integration of Active Inference + Episodic Memory + Lyapunov Stability
+**Innovation:** Integration of heuristic decisioning, episodic memory, and stability checks

 **Existing work:** These exist separately in research literature

-**This work:** 10 integration tests proving subsystems work together in production
+**This work:** 10 integration tests covering subsystem interactions; Active Inference integration is upcoming per roadmap

-**Result:** Reference implementation for multi-system cognitive architectures
+**Result:** Foundation for a multi-system cognitive architecture

 ---